A Special Collaboration with Backstage Capital

 This year, AnitaB.org will partner with Backstage Capital, founded by Arlan Hamilton, to host the AnitaB.org PitcHER™ competition.
 Backstage Capital invests in companies led by underestimated founders, including women, people of color, and LGBTQ+ founders.

 The annual AnitaB.org PitcHER™ contest is a pitch competition bringing leading women and non-binary entrepreneurs to Grace Hopper Celebration – the world’s largest gathering of women and non-binary technologists – with the goal of supporting, encouraging, and providing new funding opportunities to these entrepreneurs.

-The top 6 finalists will also compete for a total of $100,000 in investment capital provided by Backstage Capital – to be split among the top three finalists, including an Audience Favorite.
+The top 8 finalists will also compete for a total of $100,000 in funding provided by Backstage Capital – to be split among the top three finalists, including an Audience Favorite

 Who Can Apply

 - Executive Team: You (the applicant and, if selected as a finalist, the pitch presenter) must identify as a woman or non-binary, be the founder of your business, and be part of the current executive team (e.g. the CEO or CTO).